 So there is a huge opportunity to put relationships first in RSE.
 However, all too often the R in RSE is reduced to simplistic messages like ‘it is better to have sex in a committed and trusting relationship’.
 This runs the risk of retelling unhelpful love stories they hear everywhere else, as well as making it about you rather than about them.

 Young people said to us that relationships and the ‘emotional sides of SRE’ can’t just be told.
 They told us that it was best delivered when they were asked to think about things themselves, given scenarios and facilitated to have a debate.
-This is the DO… approach and we’ve made it easier for you to help students critically explore the big questions about relationships.
+My own resources in Love Innit, and also in DO… RSE address these key critical questions.

 - Why do people have romantic relationships?

 - Which of these can only be achieved in a romantic relationship?

 - What other relationships (including the relationship with ourselves) can give us these things?

 - What makes for a healthy relationship?